plingplingshiny/tp/docs/UserGuide.md

 * Keywords are case-insensitive and may contain multiple words separated by spaces.
 * **Price field matches the exact value.**  e.g. `find pr/36` will not list a property with price 3600
 * Parameters can appear in any order.
-* Apart from the price field, the search is case-insensitive. e.g `hans` will match `Hans` except for the price field.
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`